dangminhduc/aws-database-speciality-note/README.md

 - RDS Aurora MySQL does not support MyISAM storage engine
 - Point in Time Recovery and Automated Backup feature only supported on InnoDB(MySQL) or XtraDB(MariaDB) storage engine
 - Oracle Data Guard Switchover operation is available .
 You will need an Oracle Database Enterprise Edition (EE) license to use replicas in mounted mode, and an additional Oracle Active Data Guard license to use replicas in read-only mode

+### QLDB
+- Amazon Quantum Ledger Database (Amazon QLDB) is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log.
+- Serverless
+- Data only can be appended, can not be edited or deleted

+### Other
+- Trusted Advisor is automatically refresh report once a week in Business and Enterpricse Support Plan only